-- Design: Dimensional Design, Graphics, Photography, and Technical Graphics General units only - Materials Design and Technology: Metal, Textiles, Wood ATAR and General units - Music: Contemporary Music, Jazz, Western Art Music ATAR units only.
+- Design: Dimensional Design, Graphics, Photography, and Technical Graphics General units only - Materials Design and Technology: Metal, Textiles, Wood ATAR and General units.

-For Design and Music, students can enrol in more than one context in each course with defined contexts, but only a maximum of four units will count towards WACE requirements.
-Music students who enrol in two contexts of Music will be required to nominate the context in which they will sit the ATAR course examination.
+For Design, students can enrol in more than one context in each course with defined contexts, but only a maximum of four units will count towards WACE requirements.